Alexander & Co. provides Capital Gains Tax advice to clients who need to pay Capital Gains Tax on their profits or gains when selling their assets.

 In these circumstances, the relief is worth up to £40,000, per person, per property.
 Lettings Relief is available, in addition to Private Residence Relief, for properties that were once your main residence.
 The relief is the lower of the amount of PRR available in respect of the letting, £40,000, or the gain from the letting.

-Capital Gains Tax on overseas properties
+Capital Gains Tax on Overseas Properties

-If you are a resident in the UK, you pay Capital Gains Tax when you dispose of overseas properties.
+If you are a resident of the UK, you pay Capital Gains Tax when you dispose of overseas properties.
 If you are resident in the UK, but you are domiciled abroad, special rules can apply.

 This can be a complex area of tax, which we regularly advise upon.
 In addition to paying UK tax, you may also have to pay tax in the country where the property is located.
-This could effectively mean paying tax twice.
+This could effectively mean paying taxes twice.
 We can also advise if you are able to claim relief in this situation.

 Capital Gains Tax on Residential Property

 Since October 2021, CGT needs to be reported and paid to HMRC within 60 days of a residential property sale.
 Failure to do so may lead to penalties and interest charges.
-Prior to this, since 6 April 2020 there was a 30-day reporting requirement.
+Prior to this, since 6 April 2020, there was a 30-day reporting requirement.

 Capital Gains Tax for non-UK residents

-If you are non-resident in the UK but return within 5 years of leaving, UK tax may be due on the disposal of overseas properties.
+If you are a non-resident in the UK but return within 5 years of leaving, UK tax may be due on the disposal of overseas properties.

-Capital Gains on inherited properties
+Capital Gains on Inherited Properties

 You will pay Capital Gains on an inherited property when you sell it.
 This is in the same way that you would pay Capital Gains on any other property.